 For more than a decade now, this blog has burst into rhyme every November and occasionally at other times.
-I’ve just published the fourth hard copy collection of these rhymes: Take Five.
+I’ve just published the fifth hard copy collection of these rhymes: Take Five.

 If you don’t feel entitled to ask, you can buy a copy, cheap, from lulu.com.
 It may also be available from Amazon at a slightly higher price.
 The previous four books are for sale there, here, here, here and here.
 There’s information about all five books on my Publications page.

 As regular readers know, every now and then this blog bursts into rhyme.
 This has been happening in November for nine years now, and occasionally at other times.
 I’ve just published through Lulu.com the fourth hard copy collection of these rhymes: Four, Good Measure.

 I gave copies to a number of people as glorified Christmas or end-of-year cards, I still have some left.
 If you think you should have received one, email or text me and I’ll rectify the omission.